shchodro/serverless-workshop/README.md

 2\.
 Once logged into Slack, navigate to [https://slack.com/apps](https://slack.com/apps) and click **Build your own** near the top of the page.
 Then on the next screen, select **Make a Custom Integration**.

 3\.
-On the "Custom Integration" page, select **Slack Commands** to create a Slack Command.
+On the "Custom Integration" page, select **Slash Commands** to create a Slack Command.
 Slash commands allow you to define a command that will inform Slack to forward your message to an external source with a webhook.
 In this case you'll configure your Slash Command to make a POST request to an external URL (the URL for your API Gateway endpoint).

 4\.
 On the Slash Commands page, define a command in the **Commands** text box.
-Insert **/survivors** as your Slack Command.
+Insert **/survivors** as your Slash Command.
 Then select "Add Slash Command Integration" to save it.

 5\.
 On the Integration Settings page, make sure the **Method** section has "POST" selected from the dropdown options.
 Then scroll to the **Token** section and copy the Token (or generate a new one) to a text file as you'll need it in the following steps.